Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Computing a projective embedding of the Jacobian of a genus two curve

 and the only monomials with those weights are

 We therefore deduce that a $\Q$-linear combination of these elements must be equal to $b_1^2$.
 In order to compute this $\Q$-linear combination, we could expand the expressions of the $k_i$ in terms of $x_1, x_2,y_1$ and $y_2$ and find what this linear combination would have to be.
 This works for the products of $b_1,b_2$ and $b_3$ as their weights are small and there are not that many monomials with those weights.
-For instance, for $b_1^2$, we find that the relation that we are looking for is:
+For instance, for $b_1^2$, we find that the relation that we are looking for is

-However, when we consider products involving $b_4$, $b_5$ and $b_6$ this approach becomes unfeasible, as there are many more possible monomials with those weights.
-For instance, the number of monomials of the same weight as $b_6^2$ is $8374$.
-Therefore, a more efficient approach is needed to compute the $\Q$-linear combination that exists between the elements of a basis.\\
+However, when we consider products involving $b_4$, $b_5$, or $b_6$, the direct approach becomes computationally infeasible, as the number of monomials of the corresponding weights grows rapidly.
+For example, there are $8374$ monomials of the same weight as $b_6^2$.
+Consequently, a more efficient method is required to determine the $\mathbb{Q}$-linear relations among the elements of the basis.
+We do this via the Algorithm \ref{alg:random_curves_points}.\\